k-washi/example-golang-gRPC/README.md

 ---

 Unary RPC calls wil be the most common for APIs.
-The client will send one message to the server and will receive on response from server.
+The client will send one message to the server and will receive one response from server.

 example: "unary"

+## Server streaming

+New king API thanks to HTTP/2.
+The client will send one message to the server and will receive many response from server, possibly an infinite number.

+example: "streaming/GreetManyTimes"

+## Client streaming

+The client will send many message to the server and will receive one response from server, possibly an infinite number.

+example: "Streaming/LongGreet"